 Hosting your own Halloween party?
-Even ghosts and ghouls should follow simple food safe cooking rules for groups.
+Even ghosts and ghouls should follow simple food safe preparation and cooking rules for groups.

-A popular way to celebrate holidays or any party occasion is to cook a lot of food and invite friends and family.
-However, this type of food service – where foods are left out for long periods – leaves the door open for uninvited guests – bacteria that cause foodborne illness.
+Hosting a party and cooking for groups – where foods are left out for long periods – leaves the door open for uninvited guests – bacteria that cause foodborne illness.
 Festive times for giving and sharing should not include sharing foodborne illness.